Staghorn Sumac (Rhus typhina)

 FAQs

+What is a Staghorn Sumac Seedling?
 A staghorn sumac seedling is a young plant in its early growth stage with developing stems and foliage.

-The staghorn sumac growth rate is fast, often gaining several feet per year under full sun.
+What is the Staghorn Sumac Growth Rate?
+The staghorn sumac growth rate is fast, often gaining several feet per year in full sun.

-Sumac planting is easy-these plants tolerate poor soils and establish quickly with minimal care.
+What should I know about Sumac Planting?
+Sumac planting is easy—these plants tolerate poor soils and establish quickly with minimal care.